vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *kṣetrāṇāṁ pataye mahyaṁ baliṁ kurvīta hetunā * /

-The rite of *bali* is one of the last parts of the *pūjā. * It is given here a metaphysical dimension underscored in the Dī, which says that the inner nature of Ba ṭ uka is the vibration \( *spanda* \) of the supreme bliss, which is the self of the Yoginīs.
+The rite of *bali* is one of the last parts of the *pūjā. * It is given here a metaphysical dimension underscored in the Dī , which says that the inner nature of Ba ṭ uka is the vibration \( *spanda* \) of the supreme bliss, which is the self of the Yoginīs.

 As for Kṣetrapāla, the “Guardian of the \(sacrifi cial\) Field,” the “fi eld,”

 it says, is the body.
 It is, therefore, in the mind \( *manasi* \) to the guardian of the body and in reality to Bhairava that the *bali* is given.
-The Dīconcludes: “It is by appeasing the movement of the *prāṇa* and *apāna* breaths
+The Dī concludes: “It is by appeasing the movement of the *prāṇa* and *apāna* breaths

 and by annihilating the threefold 62 diff erentiation, and with the thought ‘I am Śiva,’ that one off ers the inner *bali* .”